agsup/quartz/content/notes/Spring 2023/Wisdom and Prophets/Job's Misery.md

     - Job refused to let repentance become a manipulative tools
     - Refused to admit wrong-doing
     - Courageously questioned and dissected his way to real faith, rather than inheriting his friends' faith

+## Lesson of Job: Endurance

+### Epilogue

+- Job is restored (by *grace*, not obligation)
+- Job continued to serve God because he is God and he is all-powerful